Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-From here we continue to Hazyview near Kruger National Park.
+From here, we continue to Hazyview, our base for exploring Kruger National Park.

 Overnight in Hazyview.